-Several other contextual variables affected the likelihood of perceived or actual risk of coyotes to human well-being.
-When reports mentioned that an individual was walking, coyotes behaved more boldly, likely because people often walk with pets, whereas accompaniment by a pet is less common when people are cycling, in their home or yard, or driving.
+Other contextual variables included the human activity at the time of the coyote observation, number of coyotes, and health status, but inferences about all of these were limited by small sample sizes.
+Coyotes exhibited bolder responses when people were walking and when more coyotes observed.
+When coyote health was mentioned, boldness scores declined.
+Human perceptions were less negative when observers were cycling or driving, when a single coyote was observed, and when coyotes were described as healthy.
+All of these results are consistent with contexts where people would logically feel more secure.
+By contrast, people may feel less secure when coyotes appear to be hunting in packs as sometimes occurs (Gese et al. 1996). reports mentioned that an individual was walking, coyotes behaved more boldly, likely because people often walk with pets, whereas accompaniment by a pet is less common when people are cycling, in their home or yard, or driving.
 Human perceptions were less negative when reporters were cycling or driving, likely because people feel more positively when they interact with a coyote while feeling secure.
 A feeling of greater safety or security may also explain why people perceived coyotes less negatively when there was a single coyote mentioned.
 Although not significant, our findings also showed that when more coyotes were mentioned the probability of antagonistic coyote responses or negative human perceptions increased and we hypothesize that this effect could be because coyotes often hunt or forage in packs (Gese et al. 1996), and thus may be more likely to behave boldly towards pets or people when in greater numbers.
 Lastly, we found that when coyote health was identified as either healthy or unhealthy, the coyote response to humans was less indicative of conflict.
 We think this could be because reporters being more likely to notice and characterise a coyote’s health in encounters where they are not preoccupied with potential risk (i.e. when coyotes were not behaving boldly or aggressively).
 Healthy coyotes were associated with more positive human perceptions, which could be an artefact of how reports were coded; reports that stated that coyotes were healthy may also be more likely to use one of the key words that would identify a human perception as positive (i.e. beautiful).